Who is this for?

 - Fill out the Confidential Invention Disclosure Form.
 Use the Guide to the U of T Inventions Disclosure Form to assist you in filling out this form

-- Submit the form, preferably in Word format, to IPO via email to email@example.com
+- Submit the unsigned form in Word (.doc) format, to IPO via email to firstname.lastname@example.org

 - The IP Officer will examine your application, and return for clarification or any missing information.
 When complete, you will be advised it is ready for signing/dating.